 Installing a Drip Irrigation System

-Position the drip irrigation system's timer, if used, against the water-source.
+Position the drip irrigation system's timer, if used, against the water source.
 Hold the timer's readout screen in the appropriate position and tighten the timer's intake port.
-Screw the female end of the backflow devise, when necessary, onto the timer's male port.
+Screw the female end of the backflow device, when necessary, onto the timer's male port.
 Connect the pressure reducer and the tubing adapter.
 Fully tighten each connection.

 Before digging, locate all underground pipes and wires, including any phone or cable wires.
 If you are not sure of the locations, call the appropriate utility company.
 Map out the tubing on the ground.
 If installing a subsurface system, dig the trench for the tubing.

 Route a section of 1/2-inch tubing along the system's main trunk line, working from the swivel adapter out toward the furthest point.
 Insert the end of the trunk line's tubing into the swivel adapter.
 Push the pipe until its end hits the fitting's backstop.
 Adjust the tubing's position, as needed, and lock the tubing into place with landscaping stakes or staples.
 Cut the end of the tubing with PVC cutters and either push an end cap onto the tubing or fold the end over and lock it in place with a clamp.

 Remove a 1-inch section of the trunk tubing at each branch line.
 Push each cut end of the trunk tubing into a tee-fitting.
 Run a section of tubing along the branch line.
 Push the end of the tubing into the tee's remaining port.
 Stake the tubing in place and cut the end of the tubing to size.
 Install an end cap.
 Repeat this step for each branch line.